 If you are accused of domestic violence, chances are you will probably have some questions.
 Of course, one of the biggest concerns people have is “can I fight these charges successfully?”
-The answer to this question will always vary based both on your circumstances and on your choice of Vista domestic violence defense lawyer.
+The answer to this question will always vary based both on your circumstances and on your choice of defense lawyer.
 If you and your attorney agree that your best course of action is to fight the charges rather than to make a plea deal, you’ll also need to agree on a defense strategy.
 Here are some of the most common defenses against domestic violence charges in Vista.

 Lack of Evidence: Anyone can accuse someone of beating them, but without any proof, there is no case.
 This is particularly true if you have any evidence proving your side of the story, such as an alibi that places you somewhere else entirely when the incident supposedly happened.
 Like anyone on trial, a domestic abuse suspect cannot be found guilty unless the prosecution can prove they committed the crime.
 In some cases, evidence is so thin the case will not even be brought to trial.

 Like rape charges, domestic violence accusations can often come down to the victim making one claim while the suspect says something different -and just like rape charges, this is sometimes because the alleged victim is making false accusations.
 When it comes to cases involving abuse, these false claims often arise during divorces when one person believes it will be beneficial to say the other physically abused them.
 If the alleged victim has a proven history of making false accusations, this can be one of your strongest defenses against domestic violence, backing up your defense that the charges are not true.

 Defenses Against Domestic Violence: Self Defense